This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 You will also find that many of the grills in this series have side burners.
 Some have sear stations.
 They are all on movable carts that have varying levels of storage.

 The Weber Genesis is backed by a 10-year warranty through Weber.
-Here are 3 of the most prominent features of the Weber Genesis line.
+Here are some of the most prominent features of the Weber Genesis line.

 - Intuitive burners with even temperature distribution